kazioktrolll/bipolAPI/README.md

 ## Example Session
 **Before you start, you need to know your:**
-* Wing's, Horizontal, and Vertical Tails' Spans,
+* Wingspan, Horizontal and Vertical Tails' Spans,
-* Wing's Horizontal, and Vertical Tails' Mean Aerodynamic Chords (MACs),
+* Wing's, Horizontal and Vertical Tails' Mean Aerodynamic Chords (MACs),
 * If any of the surfaces is tapered or swept, then the respective values are also needed,
-* Wing's, Horizontal, and Vertical Tails' airfoils (either 4-digit NACA codes or files with points),
+* Wing's, Horizontal and Vertical Tails' airfoils (either 4-digit NACA codes or files with points),
-* Positions of Horizontal and Vertical Tails in relation to the Wing,
+* Positions of Horizontal and Vertical Tails relative to the Wing,
 * Position of Center of Mass (CoM) relative to the wing,
 * Type, spanwise position, and chordwise hinge position of all control surfaces your aircraft has – ailerons, flaps, elevators & rudder.